cjungmann/th/README.md

    [The Gutenberg Project][5].
 This populates the application's word database.

-1. Download and import a word count database.
+1. **Abandoned** Download and import a word count database.
 The idea is to  offer alternate sorting orders to make it easier to find a word from a longer list.
 This is not working right now.
 I'm not sure I'll come back to this because I'm finding the benefit of reading an alphapetic list far outweighs the dubious benefit of trying to put more commonly-used words first.
 The reason is